Pa1mantri/RISC-V_HDP/README.md

 **Week-4** Generating the Optimised RTL logic specific to the C program and testbench using ChipCron tool.
 GPIO configuration and functional simulation using UART.

 **Week-5** GLS Simulation and synthesis of the generated RTL.
 Synthesis is performed using the yosys tool and simulation using iverilog.
 Bypassing UART.

+Physical Design of the processor.v core using OpenLane is the next step in the design flow.